Welcome to today's edition of the Rush 24-7 podcast.

 Richard Cohen, Washington Post blog, the transparent purpose of Michelle Obama's speech, its kitschy effort to reassure, gave Michelle Obama a glaze of insincerity.

-In the post-speech commentary, many of the TP types schooled now in empathy and not objectivity, gave her high marks or what she did, but what she had really done, she had done earlier in her life.
+In the post-speech commentary, many of the TP types, schooled now in empathy and not objectivity, gave her high marks for what she did, but what she had really done, she had done earlier in her life.

-Last night, she gave the standard log cabin speech, expected of nearly all American public figures, born poor, raised in faith, etc.
+Last night, she gave the standard log cabin speech expected of nearly all American public figures, born poor, raised in faith, et cetera, et cetera, with narrow mention of race.

 It was a speech designed to reassure, but it didn't do that at all.